 Elizabeth is a small city, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Elizabeth, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 98.61% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Elizabeth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Elizabeth does not have a public transit system used by locals to get to and from work.

-The citizens of Elizabeth have a very low rate of college education: just 7.61% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Elizabeth has a very low overall level of education: only 7.61% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Elizabeth in 2022 was $28,857, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,428 for a family of four.
 However, Elizabeth contains both very wealthy and poor people as well.